UFIOES/Degrief/Degrief/Readme.txt

 By: UFIOES

-To install, extract Degrief into the server's mods folder: \Mods\
+To install, extract Degrief into the server's mods folder: \TUG\Mods\
-Then add "Mods/Degrief" to the server's mods config file: \Config\mods.txt e.g.
+Then add "Mods/Degrief" to the server's mods config file: \TUG\Config\mods.txt e.g.

 Mods